So, You want to be a Pet Sitter?

 That’s wonderful news!

-Pet sitting can be fun and exciting.
-But before you start designing your pamphlets and fliers, knock on your neighbors doors or even better, BECOME A MEMBER of PETLOVE.love, take a moment to consider the following:
+Pet Sitting can be fun and exciting.
+But before you start designing your pamphlets and fliers, knock on your neighbors doors or even better, BECOME A MEMBER of PETLOVE.love.
+As part of the services you provide, you could also offer dog walking in your area as a means to add an additional revenue stream to your pet business.

 - Pet Sitting is a wonderful way of exploring your passion and love for pets